Solar System Trivia

 Answer: Black

-Question: NASA's Cassini space probe orbited which planet?
+Question: NASA's Cassini space probe went all in to study which planet and its glamorous rings?

 Answer: Saturn